-✓ ANNUAL REPORT PURSUANT TO SECTION 13 OF 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended I December 31, 2008 or ☐ TRANSITION REPORT PURSUANT TO SECTION : ACT OF 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission file num nber: 0-30171 SANGAMO BIOS (Exact name of registrant as s CIENCES, INC. Delaware 68-0359556 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 501 Canal Boulevard, Suite A100 94804 Richmond, California (Address of principal executive offices) 94804 (Zip Code) (510) 970-6 (Registrant's telephone numbe None (Former name, former address and former fix Securities registered pursuant to Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$0.01 par value per share Nasdaq Global Market Securities registered pursuant to Se Indicate by check mark if the registrant is a well-known seasoned issuer Indicate by check mark if the registrant is not required to file reaction.
-Yes $\square$ No $ ot \ $ - Indicate by check mark whether the registrant (1) has filed all reports r Act of 1934 during the preceding 12 months (or for such shorter period th subject to such filing requirements for the past 90 days.
-Yes V No Indicate by check mark if disclosure of delinquent filers pursuant to I contained, to the best of registrant's knowledge, in definitive proxy or in Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated fil company.
-See definition of "large accelerated filer," "accelerated filer," and Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as de- fined in Rule 12b-2 of the Exchange Act).
-Yes \( \subseteq \text{No } \subseteq \) The aggregate market value of the voting stock held by non-affiliates of on June 30, 2008 (the last business day of the registrant's most recently of Market was \$365,661,037.
+✓ ANNUAL REPORT PURSUANT TO SECTION 13 OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended December 31, 2009 □ TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from Commission file number 1 SANGAMO BIOS (Exact name of registrant as CIENCES, INC. Delaware 68-0359556 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 501 Canal Boulevard, Suite A100 94804 Richmond, California (Address of principal executive offices) 94004 (Zip Code) (510) 970- (Registrant's telephone numbe None (Former name, former address and former fi • • • • Securities registered pursuant t Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$0.01 par value per share Nasdaq Global Market Securities registered pursuant to S Indicate by check mark if the registrant is a well-known seasoned issue r, as defined in Rule 405 of the Securities Act.
+Yes \square No \checkmark Indicate by check mark if the registrant is not required to file r Act.
+Yes \square No $ ot ot$ Indicate by check mark whether the registrant (1) has filed all reports a Act of 1934 during the preceding 12 months (or for such shorter period the subject to such filing requirements for the past 90 days.
+Yes ✓ No ☐ required to be filed by Section 13 or 15(d) of the Securities Exchange nat the registrant was required to file such reports), and (2) has been Indicate by check mark whether the registrant has submitted electron Data File required to be submitted and posted pursuant to Rule 405 of Regu (or for such shorter period that the registrant was required to submit and pos ulation S-T (§232.405 of this chapter) during the preceding 12 months Indicate by check mark if disclosure of delinquent filers pursuant to contained, to the best of registrant's knowledge, in definitive proxy or if Form 10-K or any amendment to this Form 10-K. \bigcirc Indicate by check mark whether the registrant is a large accelerated file company.
+See definition of "large accelerated filer," "accelerated filer," and on-accelerated filer Indicate by check mark whether the registrant is a shell company (as de fined in Rule 12b-2 of the Exchange Act).
+Yes \[\square \text{No } \[\] The aggregate market value of the voting stock held by non-affiliates of on June 30, 2009 (the last business day of the registrant's most recently Market was \$190,195,177.
 For purposes of this calculation, directors and determination of affiliate status is not necessarily a conclusive determination completed second fiscal quarter), as reported on the Nasdaq Global executive officers of the registrant have been deemed affiliates.
-This Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-Class Outstanding at February 1, 2009 Common Stock, \$0.01 par value per share 41,066,389 shares DOCUMENTS INCORPORATED BY REFERENCE Document Parts Into Which Incorporated Proxy Statement for the 2009 Annual Meeting of Stockholders Part III
+This Indicate the number of shares outstanding of each of the issuer's classe: Class s of common stock, as of the latest practicable date.
+Outstanding at February 1, 2010 45,003,214 shares Common Stock, \$0.01 par value per share DOCUMENTS INCORPORA Document Document Parts Into Which Incorporated Proxy Statement for the 2010 Part III Annual Meeting of Stockholders i ait iii